renitam/web_project_4/README.md

 ### Overview

-In this project, we'll be focusing on asynchronous programming and APIs.
-All the content from projects 4-8 has been refactored to send and receive data from the API instead of internal code.
+In this project, we'll be focusing on asynchronous programming, and APIs.
+All the content from projects 4-8 has been refactored to send and receive data from the API instead of internal code and utilizes node.js.

 The prior project was a practice exercise in basic JavaScript concepts like form validation and DOM manipulation.
 Additional files have been created and the main functionality of the code have been divided into two classes: Card.js and FormValidator.js.
 We've also touched upon object destructuring, classes, encapsulation and webpacks.